-The PhD programme in Library and Information Science consists of course work totalling 75 credits (37.5 credits from compulsory courses and 37.5 credits from electives, including participation in seminars).
+The PhD programme in sociology consists of course work totalling 75 credits (37.5 credits from compulsory courses and 37.5 credits from electives, including participation in seminars).

-Compulsory courses for a doctoral degree: 7.5 credits philosophy of science, 15 credits library and information science theory, 15 credits scientific method with a focus on both quantitative and qualitative methods.
+Compulsory courses for a doctoral degree: 7.5 credits philosophy of science, 15 credits sociological theory, 15 credits scientific method with a focus on both quantitative and qualitative methods.

 Elective courses for a doctoral degree: Reading or special courses in areas closely related to the subject totalling 37.5 credits, including seminar participation.
-Reading courses are designed in consultation with the supervisor and the director of doctoral studies.
+Reading courses are designed in consultation with the supervisor and the person in charge of the doctoral programme.